louisunlimited/louisunlimited/README.md

 ## Hi there 👋 I'm Louis

-A little about me: I'm currently a sophomore studying Computer Science @ University of Illinois at Urbana-Champaign.
+A little about me: I'm currently a junior studying Computer Science @ University of Illinois at Urbana-Champaign.
 I'm still exploring the world of Computer Science and am open to any projects to work on it together!

 - 💻 I'm currentlly working on all kinds of projects and freelancing by myself!